apache/flink/docs/streaming_guide.md

 ### DataStream

-The `DataStream` is the basic abstraction provided by the the Flink Streaming API.
+The `DataStream` is the basic abstraction provided by the Flink Streaming API.
 It represents a continuous stream of data of a certain type from either a data source or a transformed data stream.
-Operations on the DataStreams will be applied on individual data points or windows of the `DataStream` based on the type of the operation.
+Operations will be applied on individual data points or windows of the `DataStream` based on the type of the operation.
 For example the map operator transforms each data point individually while window or batch aggregations work on an interval of data points at the same time.

-The different operations return different `DataStream` types allowing more elaborate transformations, for example the `groupBy()` method returns a `GroupedDataStream` which can be used for group operations.
+The operations may return different `DataStream` types allowing more elaborate transformations, for example the `groupBy()` method returns a `GroupedDataStream` which can be used for group operations.

 ### Partitioning

 Partitioning controls how individual data points are distributed among the parallel instances of the transformation operators.
-By default Forward partitioning is used.
+By default *Forward* partitioning is used.
 There are several partitioning types supported in Flink Streaming:

- * Forward: Forward partitioning directs the output data to the next operator on the same core (if possible) avoiding expensive network I/O. This is the default partitioner.
+ * *Forward*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. This is the default partitioner.
 Usage: `dataStream.forward()`
- * Shuffle: Shuffle partitioning randomly partitions the output data stream to the next operator using uniform distribution.
+ * *Shuffle*: Shuffle partitioning randomly partitions the output data stream to the next operator using uniform distribution.
 Usage: `dataStream.shuffle()`
- * Distribute: Distribute partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
+ * *Distribute*: Distribute partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
 Usage: `dataStream.distribute()`
- * Field: Field partitioning partitions the output data stream based on the hash code of a selected key field.
-Data points with the same key will always go to the same operator instance.
+ * *Field*: Field partitioning partitions the output data stream based on the hash code of a selected key field.
+Data points with the same key are directed to the same operator instance.
 Usage: `dataStream.partitionBy(keyposition)`
- * Broadcast: Broadcast partitioning sends the output data stream to all parallel instances of the next operator.
+ * *Broadcast*: Broadcast partitioning sends the output data stream to all parallel instances of the next operator.
 Usage: `dataStream.broadcast()`
- * Global: All data points end up at the same operator instance.
-To achieve a clearer structure use the parallelism setting of the corresponding operator for this.
+ * *Global*: All data points end up at the same operator instance.
+To achieve this use the parallelism setting of the corresponding operator.
 Usage: `operator.setParallelism(1)`

 ### Sources

-The user can connect to different data streams by the different implemenations of `DataStreamSource` using methods provided in `StreamExecutionEnvironment`.
+The user can connect to data streams by the different implemenations of `DataStreamSource` using methods provided in `StreamExecutionEnvironment`.
 There are several predefined ones similar to the ones provided by the batch API like:

  * `env.genereateSequence(from, to)`
  * `env.fromElements(elements…)`